 Poor mans corn or one of the hottest commodities currently for China is sorghum.
 39% of the US sorghum crop has reached maturity.
 That is even with the five year average.
 In Nebraska sorghum maturity is 9% ahead of the five year average at 26%.

 Sorghum condition seems to have more elasticity than corn or soybeans.
 Nationwide the sorghum crop is rated 52% good to excellent, up 3% from last week.
 Nebraska though saw a 14% increase in it’s sorghum condition rating to 71% good to excellent.

 Last week’s rain helped to bring the pasture and range condition back around in Nebraska.
 Nebraska pasture and range improved from 25% good to excellent to 41% good to excellent this week.
 Kansas pasture and range remained unchanged week to week at 41% good to excellent.
 Looking around the country West Virginia actually did nearly the opposite of Nebraska with their pasture and range condition falling 11% week to week at 67% good to excellent.

 Topsoil and subsoil moisture both seem to benefit from last week’s moisture as well.
 Nebraska topsoil moisture improved 17% to 54% adequate to surplus.
 Kansas topsoil moisture improved 19% to 63% adequate to surplus.
 Subsoil moisture in Nebraska is now rated 47% adequate to surplus.
 An increase of 14% from last week.
 Kansas subsoil moisture improved 8% from last week to 60% adequate to surplus.

-You can see the full crop progress report here:
+You can see the full report from NASS here:

-Clay Patton has a full recap of the report here:
+Clay Patton breaks down the full report here: